 4A-3e.
 Applicant's Experience in Placing and Stabilizing Survivors in Permanent Housing Using Trauma-Informed, Survivor-Centered Approaches.
-NOFO Section I.B.3.j.(1)(d)

-Describe in the field below the project applicant's experience in: 1. prioritizing placement and stabilization of survivors; 2. placing survivors in permanent housing; 3. placing and stabilizing survivors consistent with their preferences; and 4. placing and stabilizing survivors consistent with their stated needs.
+NOFO Section I.B.3.j.(1)(d) Describe in the field below the project applicant's experience in: 1. prioritizing placement and stabilization of survivors; 2. placing survivors in permanent housing; 3. placing and stabilizing survivors consistent with their preferences; and 4. placing and stabilizing survivors consistent with their stated needs.

-1)PCADV has extensive experience in employing trauma-informed, victim-centered approaches to address the needs of survivors.
+PCADV has extensive experience in employing trauma-informed, victimcentered approaches to address the needs of survivors.
 PCADV implemented DV Housing First (DVHF) philosophy statewide emphasizing low-barrier service delivery & prioritization of survivors' rapid stabilization into permanent housing.
 This approach ensures that survivors have flexibility and autonomy in housing choice and service delivery.
-Low barrier service delivery means that the survivor & advocate meets at the time/location most convenient for the survivor.
+Low-barrier service delivery means that the survivor & advocate meets at the time/location most convenient for the survivor.
 All services are voluntary, advocates provide the survivor with all service options available & tailored support based on identified need.
-Advocates work quickly to support a survivor in housing identification, as permanent housing is the most effective way for a survivor to become safe.

-2)PCADV has supported VSPs in placing survivors in permanent housing for many years, and has utilized HUD CoC funds for 5 years to support housing placement.
+Advocates work quickly to support a survivor in housing identification and placement, as permanent housing is the most effective way for a survivor to become safe.
+2) PCADV has supported VSPs in placing survivors in permanent housing for many years and has utilized HUD CoC funds for 5 years to support housing placement of over 430 survivors.
 In DV RRH, advocate & survivor partner to find a safe & permanent rental unit.
-The advocate uses connections with previous landlords to support the survivor in finding housing, while building relationships with new landlords.
-The advocate supports the survivor in unit ID, provides transportation to visit units & supports in negotiations with landlords.

-3)PCADV's project is designed to prioritize participant preferences & ensure rapid placement & stabilization in permanent housing.
-VSPs adopt a survivor-driven approach, allowing individuals to make decisions about their housing based on their preferences & needs.
-To assist the survivor in identifying the location and type of housing preferred, a Housing Stability Assessment maps out housing needs & addresses them as per the survivor's choices.
-This model reduces barriers & helps survivors transition from instability to permanent housing swiftly.

-4)This project prioritizes survivors self identified needs in housing placement.
+To support the survivor in finding housing, the advocate uses connections with previous landlords, while also building relationships with new landlords.
+The advocate supports the survivor in unit ID. provides transportation to visit units & supports in negotiations with landlords.
+3) PCADV's project is designed to prioritize participant preferences & ensure rapid placement & stabilization in permanent housing.
+VSPs adopt a survivordriven approach, allowing individuals to make decisions about their housing based on their preferences & needs.
+To assist the survivor in identifying the location and type of housing preferred, the advocate assists the survivor in completing a Housing Stability Assessment, which maps out housing needs. preferences & barriers.
+This program design reduces barriers & helps survivors quickly transition from instability to safe, permanent housing.
+4) This project prioritizes survivors self-identified needs in housing placement.
 Advocates collaborate with survivors to identify safe & suitable housing that aligns with their preferences & needs.
 The process is survivor-driven, ensuring that the survivor's choice of location, which reflects their unique needs & safety concerns, is central to the decision-making.
 This tailored approach enhances safety & housing retention by supporting the survivor's autonomy in selecting their home.

 4A-3f.
 Applicant's Experience in Trauma-Informed, Survivor-Centered Approaches.
-NOFO Section I.B.3.j.(1)(d) Describe in the field below examples of the project applicant's experience using trauma-informed, victim-centered approaches to meet needs of DV survivors by: 1. establishing and maintaining an environment of agency and mutual respect, e.g., the project does not use punitive interventions, ensures survivors and staff interactions are based on equality, and minimize power differentials; 2. providing survivors access to information on trauma, e.g., training staff on providing survivors with information on the effects of trauma; 3. emphasizing survivors' strengths, e.g., strength-based coaching, questionnaires and assessment tools include strength-based measures, case plans worked towards survivor-defined goals and aspirations; 4. centering on cultural responsiveness and inclusivity, e.g., training on equal access, cultural competence, nondiscrimination, language access, improving services to be culturally responsive, accessible, and trauma-informed; 5. providing a variety of opportunities for survivors' connections, e.g., groups, mentorships, peer-to-peer, spiritual needs; and 6. offering support for survivor parenting, e.g., trauma-informed parenting classes, childcare, connections to legal services.
+NOFO Section I.B.3.j.(1)(d) Describe in the field below examples of the project applicant's experience using trauma-informed, victim-centered approaches to meet needs of DV survivors by: 1. establishing and maintaining an environment of agency and mutual respect, e.g., the project does not use punitive interventions, ensures survivors and staff interactions are based on equality, and minimize power differentials; 2. providing survivors access to information on trauma, e.g., training staff on providing survivors with information on the effects of trauma; 3. emphasizing survivors' strengths, e.g., strength-based coaching, questionnaires and assessment tools include strength-based measures, case plans worked towards survivor-defined goals and aspirations; 4. centering on cultural responsiveness and inclusivity, e.g., training on equal access, cultural competence, nondiscrimination, language access, improving services to be culturally responsive, accessible, and trauma-informed; 5. providing a variety of opportunities for survivors' connections, e.g., groups, mentorships, peer-to-peer, spiritual needs; and